 Hi Computable Community!

-We’ve got a number of exciting updates this week.
-To catch-up on what we’ve been up to, check out last week’s update.
-This week, we’re going to expand our distribution of our weekly updates by cross-posting them on both our forums and on our medium.
+We’ve got a number of exciting updates from last week.
+To catch-up on what we’ve been up to, check out the previous week’s update.

 Last Week’s Updates

 Contracts shipped to mainnet!

 Following up from our deployment of contracts to Rinkeby last week, we deployed our first data market contracts to mainnet!
 This was an exciting milestone for us, since it marks the first time a data market is up and running with live funds.
 We’re not going to share the address of these contracts just yet, since we’re still doing final testing, but we hope to be able to share more information about the mainnet deployment soon.

 Using Compas to interact with mainnet contracts

 One of our worries earlier was that our development tooling might break as we transition from our private and public test networks to the main network.
 Part of the reason for this has to do with timing.
 Our test networks are proof-of-authority, not proof-of-work, and tend to confirm transactions more quickly.
 It seemed possible that differences in timing could lead to tricky errors between testnet and mainnet.
 However, we were able to boot up Compas and connect it to our mainnet contracts just fine!
 This was a nice validation for us of our engineering process and the effort we’ve put into building solid tools.

 We worked this week on getting Capi instances up and running to serve the Rinkeby testnet and mainnet contracts.
 This process worked smoothly for the most part, but required us to clean up our config file handling and add some improvements on how we estimate gas price for mainnet.
 We’ve pushed these changes in and have deployed a Capi instance for Rinkeby and are almost done deploying for Mainnet as well.